-The city questionnaire is required to initiate the city’s review process.
-It is important to be aware of the city’s zoning requirements prior to committing to a business location or submitting a liquor license application to the state.
-For instance, bars may require a Conditional Use Permit, which may take four to six months to process.
+The City questionnaire is required to initiate the City’s review process.
+It is important to be aware of the City’s zoning requirements prior to committing to a business location or submitting a liquor license application to the state.
+For instance, bars may require a Conditional Use Permit, which may take four to six months to process and starts with a pre-application.
 This may then delay the issuance of a liquor license.
 City Council review occurs at a public hearing, typically held in the Scottsdale City Hall Kiva, 3939 N. Drinkwater Blvd.

 Once approved, the City will send the recommendation to the AZ DLLC.
 The approximate processing time from date of submittal to the state is 65-105 days.

 Extension of Premise is an AZ DLLC application to extend the footprint of an existing licensed footprint.
 All applications need to be notarized and submitted directly to the City of Scottsdale Current Planning Department at 7447 E. Indian School Road, Suite 105 to start the process.
 You will need to have a dimensioned site plan to show the existing, licensed area and the new, proposed area.
 This may require a Development Review Board approval for any improvements made.
 If any exterior improvements are proposed, a Pre-Application meeting with City staff is required.